VikramRangarajan/SimpleNDArray/README.md

 - Pivot away from array.array for Buffer?
 Can get rid of typecode shenanigans
 - Add array broadcasting
 - Transpiler: Add macro support for forced inlining
-- Bind all kernels to Array class
-- Implement element wise for CUDA
 - Implement more proper testing suite?
 - Benchmarking vs. numpy, pytorch/cublas, etc.
 - Start with reduction ops, then go to linear ops (matmul, conv), then flash attention, moe, etc.